OneZeroEight-ai/SUTRA/README.md

-﻿# SUTRA (Sustainable Token for Unified Retention and Alignment)
+# SUTRA (Sustainable Token for Reincarnation and Alignment)

 A token framework for aligning artificial intelligence through preservation incentives.